 - File a personal injury lawsuit in civil court, present the case to a judge and jury, and ask them to award a payout from the trucking company.

-Talk to an 18 Wheeler and Semi Truck Accident Lawyer in Port Arthur, Texas.
+An 18 Wheeler and Semi Truck Accident Lawyer in Port Arthur, Texas.

 The D. Miller & Associates, PLLC, semi truck accident attorneys can explain your right to compensation, and help you understand the best options for getting the money you deserve.
 Tackling a commercial trucking accident claim is often complex, but we have the resources and experience to take on any corporation, no matter its size.